firstbatchxyz/dria-blog/docs/factory/text_classification.md

 ---
 categories:
-- Software Engineering
+- Applied AI
-description: Learn how to create a JSON example for text classification using the GEMMA2_9B_FP16 model in Python.
+description: Learn how to generate examples for text classification tasks using the GEMMA2 model in Python.
 tags:
 - text classification
-- Python
+- AI models
-- JSON
+- GEMMA
 - machine learning
-- NLP
+- data science
 ---

 # TextClassification